mc-solo/fetch_api/README.md

-## Working with the Fetch API
+# Working with the Fetch API

-# Learning the Fetch API in JavaScript

 ## Introduction